| Certificate IV in Legal Services|

 CLJA. - College for Law and Justice Administration.

-VET FEE HELP is a government funded program that allows Diploma students and above a 'study now' and 'pay later' via their tax system, once they earn a certain amount.
+VET STUDENT LOAN (formerly VET FEE HELP as of 1 January 2017) is a government funded program that allows Diploma students and above a 'study now' and 'pay later' via their tax system, once they earn a certain amount.

-INSTEAD of VET FEE HELP, we offer interest free affordable payment plans, that can be adjusted to suit your personal budget, which means when you are awarded your qualification or Statement of Attainment you will be debt free.
+INSTEAD, we offer interest free affordable payment plans, that can be adjusted to suit your personal budget.

 Start Date Explained